czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 :::{card}
 KEY POINTS
 ^^^
-After following this episode, Hub Champions will be able to...

 - Part of your role as Hub Champion is to adapt and respond to the specific needs of your community
 - Consult [further resources](ref:resources) may help you troubleshoot some common issues